 Many transducers are available to convert various changing conditions to changing electrical quantities.
 There are photocells that convert the amount of light falling on them to a varying resistance; flex sensors that change resistance as they are bent; Force-sensitive resistors (FSRs) that change resistance based on a changing force applied to the surface of the sensor; thermistors that change resistance in response to changing heat; and many more.

 In order to read these changing resistances, you put them in a circuit and pass a current through them, so that you can see the changing voltage that results.
 There are a few variations on this circuit.
 The simplest is called a voltage divider.
 Because the two resistors are in series voltage at the input to the microcontroller is proportional to the ratio of the resistors.
 If they are equal, then the input voltage is half the total voltage.
-So in the circuit below. if the variable resistor changes (for example, if it’s a flex sensor being bent), then the voltage at the input changes.
+So in the circuit in Figure 2, if the variable resistor changes (for example, if it’s a flex sensor being bent), then the voltage at the input changes.
 The fixed resistor’s value is generally chosen to complement the variable resistor’s range.
 For example, if you have a variable resistor that’s 10-20 kilohms, you might choose a 10 kilohm fixed resistor.

 Since a microcontroller’s inputs can read only two values (typically 0 volts or 5 volts), an analog input pin needs an extra component to read this changing, or analog voltage, and convert it to a digital form.
 An analog-to-digital converter (ADC) is a device that does this.
 It reads a changing input voltage and converts it to a binary value, which a microcontroller can then store in memory.